Spectral GRID invariants and Lagrangian cobordisms: Introduction

 \subsection{Organization}

 In \fullref{sec:prelim}, we provide the necessary background on Legendrian links, Lagrangian cobordisms, link Floer homology, the GRID invariants, and filtered chain complexes and their associated spectral sequences.
 Next, in \fullref{sec:filt-def}, we define the spectral invariants in detail, and provide a detailed proof that they are preserved by grid commutation and (de)stabilization, which implies that they are Legendrian invariants.
-In \fullref{sec:obstr}, we then show that the spectral invariants are preserved under pinches and (the reverse of) birth moves, proving \fullref{thm:cob}.
+In \fullref{sec:obstr}, we then show that the spectral invariants are preserved under (the reverses of) pinches and births, proving \fullref{thm:cob}.
 Finally, we prove \fullref{prop:intro-computation} in \fullref{sec:computation}, establishing an algorithm to compute the spectral invariants directly from the filtered chain complex.